aeuveritas/clate/README.md

 2. Fill config.json
   - COMMON_PATH is directory to keep sharing files among **Clate** instances.
   - Set "true" for target language.
+  - If you failed to configure ssh environment, please find you ip address and fill it out.
 3. Execute install.py

 # Console